motorium/ansible_webmin_role/README.md

 Webmin service will be available on https://hostip:10000.

-Default login will be the credentials of the installer user.
+Default login will be the userid and password of the installer user.

 You may get a browser warning about Webmin's default self-sign SSL certificate.